Menstruation: sharing experiences from the global north and south

 Free, booking required

 This conference will take place at the British Academy, London and will also be streamed online.
 A recording of this event will be added to our YouTube channel after the event has taken place.
 All events are staged in line with the government’s COVID-19 guidelines and our venue’s COVID-19 guidelines.
 Measures are subject to change in accordance with government guidance; attendees will be notified of any changes prior to their visit.
-If you have any questions about this event please refer to our Public Events FAQs.
-If your question is not answered, please email firstname.lastname@example.org.
+Booking a place at a British Academy event constitutes your acceptance of our terms and conditions.
+If you have any questions about this event please email firstname.lastname@example.org.

 Image: by Sara Parker